 Causes the generated C code to be compiled with [without] optimizations turned on.
 The specific set of flags used by this option is platform-dependent; use the --print-commands option to view the C compiler command used.
 If you would like additional flags to be used with the C compiler command, use the --ccflags option.

-Causes the generated C code to be compiled with flags that specialize the executable to the architecture that is defined by CHPL_TARGET_ARCH.
-The effects of this flag will vary based on choice of back-end compiler and the value of CHPL_TARGET_ARCH.
+Causes the generated C code to be compiled with flags that specialize the executable to the architecture that is defined by CHPL_TARGET_CPU.
+The effects of this flag will vary based on choice of back-end compiler and the value of CHPL_TARGET_CPU.

 -o, --output <filename>

 Specify the name of the compiler-generated executable.
-Defaults to the main module name if unspecified.
+Defaults to the filename of the main module (minus its .chpl extension), if unspecified.

 Use static linking when generating the final binary.
 If neither --static or --dynamic are specified, use the backend compiler's default.